clasqm/freedos-repo/README.md

 Source code is included wherever possible.

 This is not meant to be a conclusive collection of DOS applications.
 These are apps that I have tested on *FreeDOS 1.2* (on bare silicon and in the *DOSBox* emulator) and that I find useful, fun or interesting.
 If you need something more comprehensive, try [this site](http://reimagery.com/fsfd/) or [this one](https://www.opus.co.tt/dave/indexall.htm).
-I am not a gamer at all, so if that is what you are looking for, well, sorry.
+I am not a gamer at all, so if that is what you are looking for, well, sorry, I only have a few of the simplest ones.

 On a standard FreeDOS installation, Option 1 of the initial menu is